Securitisation Fundamentals

 A servicer collects payments while a trustee distributes cash according to the waterfall.

-Bringing a securitization to market is a complex, multi-month process involving numerous parties and workstreams.
+Bringing a securitisation to market is a complex, multi-month process involving numerous parties and workstreams.
 Here's how it typically unfolds.

 Phase 1: Preparation